-Cyber liability insurance can pay for expenses if a small business suffers a data breach or malicious software attack, including customer notification, credit monitoring, legal fees, and fines.
+Cyber liability insurance protects small businesses from the high costs of a data breach or malicious software attack.
+It covers expenses such as customer notification, credit monitoring, legal fees, and fines.

 Cybercrime is a multibillion-dollar industry.
 Security firms constantly struggle to stay one step ahead of hackers looking for lucrative victims.
 Even with careful security measures in place, catastrophic data breaches can, and do, occur.

-Here are a few examples:
+Here are a few recent examples: